Last updated: 1 December 2021

 9. Payment Terms

 9.1.
-The Customer shall pay the Company the Fees for the provision of the Services under this Agreement as set out in the Exhibit A of the Proposal.
+The Customer shall pay the Company the Fees for the provision of the Services under this Agreement as set out in the Order Form of the Proposal.

 9.2.
-Unless stated otherwise in the Exhibit A of the Proposal, payment of all Fees is due within 30 (thirty) days of the date of invoices.
+Unless stated otherwise in the Order Form of the Proposal, payment of all Fees is due within 30 (thirty) days of the date of invoices.
 If the Customer believes that any invoice is incorrect, it must notify the Company in writing within 30 (thirty) days of the invoice date.